 - Autoimmunity – key clinical navigation points mapped out with emphasis on Th2 & Th17 pathways

 - Cellular and Humoral Immunity – clinically relevant information with emphasis on prevention and support

 - T Cell Polarization – high-leverage clinical applications demystified

 - Case Mapping – core elements of the clinical map for autoimmune support to understand the complexities and process involved, and the expertise required to navigate effective case management

+In part 3 of this webinar series, Dr. Nigel Plummer, expert microbiologist, will share how probiotics can be considered as simple proxies for the vastly complex microbiome, and how both can influence almost every major facet of human physiology.
 It is well established that probiotics confer immunological protection to the host through the regulation, stimulation, and modulation of immune response.
-Expert microbiologist Dr. Nigel Plummer will share how probiotics can be considered as simple proxies for the vastly complex microbiome, and how both can influence almost every major facet of human physiology.
 He will also provide an objective and comprehensive review of new and innovative evidence on the role of probiotics in adverse microbiome alteration and physiological cross-talk homeostasis, and the benefits of probiotic intervention on modifying the broad spectrum of our physiologies and pathologies.Key Learning Highlights:

 - Thorough explanation of the establishment, development, composition, diversity and function of the microbiome